- Good range of fuel-efficient engines

 Audi A3 Sportback equipment

-Equipment levels mirror the three-door A3 with SE, Sport and S line specification levels but the Sportback also adds rear electric windows and rear door child locks in each case.
+Equipment levels mirror the three-door A3 with SE, Sport, S line and Black Edition specification levels but the Sportback also adds rear electric windows and rear door child locks in each case.
 Highlights include alloy wheels, air-con, the MMI system with its 11mm-thick electrically folding screen, iPod connectivity, Bluetooth with voice control and a multi-function steering wheel.

 Will the new and improved mid-sized hatchback it be a hit with UK buyers?
-Read the full 2012 Audi A3 Sportback review to see if this version suits your lifestyle...
+Read the full Audi A3 Sportback review to see if this version suits your lifestyle.